 Mexican bird of paradise goes by a multitude of common names including Mexican holdback, Mexican caesalpinia, yellow bird of paradise, yellow bird, Mexican poincianella, Mexican caesalpinia, and Mexican poinciana.

 Additionally, the Mexican bird of paradise has undergone many scientific name changes.
-The correct name is now but the former name Caesalpinia mexicana is persistent and still commonly cited.
+The correct name is now Erythrostemon mexicanus, but the former name, Caesalpinia mexicana, is still commonly used, even by nurseries that sell them.

 No wonder people are confused about the birds of paradise!

-This demonstrates why the use of a currently accepted scientific name to properly identify a plant can be important.
+This demonstrates why the use of a currently accepted scientific name to properly identify a plant can be helpful.

 Did you enjoy this article?